flyerhzm/rails_best_practices/README.md

 1. Remove trailing whitespace
 2. Remove tab (disabled by default)
-3. Hash Syntax (disabled by default)
+3. Hash syntax (disabled by default)
 4. Use parentheses in method def (disabled by default)
 5. Long line (disabled by default)
+6. Not rescue exception

 ## Write Your Own Check List